Asian Green Beans Recipe

 Most typically, the side dishes on our menu are uninspired.
-We bake potatoes, make a simple rice pilaf and/or cook up some fresh or frozen vegetables.
+We bake potatoes, make simple rice pilaf, or cook up some fresh or frozen vegetables.
 But when we’re having company for dinner or celebrating a birthday or holiday, it’s time to shake up the standard routine.

-This Asian Green Beans recipe only takes a couple extra minutes to throw together and will disappear quickly.
+These sauteed green beans only take a couple of extra minutes to throw together and will disappear quickly.
 I’m also dying to try these Roasted Green Beans from Rachel Cooks.
 Here are a few other family favorites: